anindyaspaul/digital-clock-in-assembly/README.md

-# Digital Clock in assembly [Educational Project]
+# Digital Clock in assembly [Academic Project]

- An elegant digital clock written in x86 assembly language
+ - An elegant digital clock written in x86 assembly language